christoph-fricke/openapi-msw/README.md

 type inference from OpenAPI schema definitions that are generated with [OpenAPI-TS](https://openapi-ts.pages.dev/introduction).

+> _Please note that the lack of regular releases does not mean that OpenAPI-MSW
+> is abandoned.
+It works very reliably and includes all the features I intended
+> to include.
+I rely heavily on the package myself and will resolve future
+> problems and incompatibilities._

 ## Installation

 You can install OpenAPI-MSW with this shell command: